jotd666/us_champ_vball/README.md

 Features:

-- 25 FPS for ECS and AGA amigas
+- 25/50 FPS for ECS and AGA amigas
 - 32 color ECS version
 - 64 color AGA version (for classic amigas)
 - 128 color AGA version (for really fast amigas.
 A bit slow on 68060/50 but runs)

-Note:
+Notes:

-You need a hard drive, whdload and some fast memory to run this game.
+- You need a hard drive, whdload and some fast memory to run this game.
+- The main optimization is to avoid drawing the net sprite all the time.
+It is drawn in the main background so it's part of the background.
+If they were drawn all the time the game FPS drops, so it's drawn only on screen change and when right team is right behind it (else the players would appear in front of it even if they're behind and it would look bad!).
+This was pretty hard to finetune but worth doing.

 Credits:

 - jotd: reverse-engineering, 68000 transcode, graphics conversion